 This mode is used when it is desirable to have multiple Sabertooth motor drivers running from the same serial transmitter, but you do not wish to use packetized serial.
-A digital signal (0V or 5V) is fed to the S2 input.
-This is Standard Simplified Serial controlled by the host microcontroller.
-If the signal on S2 is logic high (5V) when the serial command is sent, the driver will change to the new speed.
+A digital signal (0v or 5v) is fed to the S2 input.
+This is controlled by the host microcontroller.
+If the signal on S2 is logic high (5v) when the serial command is sent, then the driver will change to the new speed.
 If the signal on S2 is not high when the command is sent, then command will be ignored.
-Pseudo-code demonstrating this is shown below.
+Pseudocode demonstrating this is shown below.
 After sending the signal, allow about 50 us before commanding the Slave Select line to a logic LOW to allow time for processing.
 A hookup diagram and example pseudo-code are shown in Figures 6.2 and 6.3.